conan-io/conan-io.github.io/_posts/2019-09-15-Deployment-of-C++-projects-different-approaches.markdown

 $ conan-deploy-tool -g appimage
 {% endhighlight %}

-this will automatically download AppImageTool and AppImageRuntime files and create an ``Camera-x86_64.AppImage`` executable.
+this will automatically download AppImageTool and AppImageRuntime files and create a ``Camera-x86_64.AppImage`` executable.

 There are several generators available at the moment: